 - If you wobble or topple over to one side, you put your body around the kid.
 If you don’t fall, this is still necessary so your kid doesn’t fall off the bike while you stay on.

-- If you do fall, you need to be your kid’s human bubble wrap and take the blow.
+- If you do fall, you get to be your kid’s human bubble wrap and take the blow.
 This happened to me twice.
 Both time were low-speed — my kid wasn’t hurt, and I got a few scratches.
-The first time, she bumped her helmet on a railing and I felt terrible, but it was just her helmet and she said her head didn’t hurt at all.
-Since I’ve gained more experience and lowered my seat to prioritize balance over anything else, we haven’t fallen again, even though we’ve wobbled a few times.
+The first time, she bumped her helmet on a railing and I felt terrible, but she had a helmet on and her head wasn’t hurt at all.
+Since I’ve gained more experience and lowered my seat to prioritize balance over anything else, we haven’t fallen again, even if we’ve wobbled a few times.